 In general, not a substitute for the word and.
 In narrative copy always spell out.
 Use only when part of a formal name: AT&T, Barnes & Noble, Procter & Gamble.

-For the many, varied uses of the apostrophe, see the comprehensive entry within the punctuation section in The AP Stylebook.
+For the many, varied uses of the apostrophe, see the comprehensive entry within the punctuation section in

 If the clause is restrictive, meaning that it is necessary to understand the meaning of the sentence, then commas are omitted.
 Computer scientist Margaret Dunham wants to know how an individual can effectively use a laptop to retrieve data.
 Put commas around an identiﬁcation (appositive) that follows a name: R. Gerald Turner, president of the University, spoke to the group of students; or His wife, Gail, had lunch with an alumni group.
 But John and his daughter Christine went to the mall together; restrictive clause because John has more than one daughter.